rjbernaldo/node-ssa/README.md

 ## Introduction

 Create an MVC project broken down into two parts:

-1. Model & database will be a it's own web app (serve API using Grape)
+1. Model & database will be it's own web app (serve API using Grape)
-2. View rendering & Controller logic will be on a different web app using Node
+2. View rendering & Controller logic will be on a different web app using Node.js

 ## Poject Milestones